RNA-FRETools/MASH-FRET/docs/index.md

 ## About

-MASH-FRET was developed by Mélodie Hadzic and Danny Kowerko in the group of [Prof. Roland Sigel](https://www.chem.uzh.ch/en/sigel/news.html) at the University of Zurich and is currently maintained by Fabio Steffen and Richard Börner.
+MASH-FRET was developed by Mélodie Hadzic in collaboration with Danny Kowerko, Sebastian L.B.
+König and Richard Börner in the group of [Prof. Roland Sigel](https://www.chem.uzh.ch/en/sigel/news.html) at the University of Zurich and is currently maintained by Fabio Steffen and Richard Börner.

 MASH-FRET is licensed under the **GNU General Public License (GPLv3)**